Chapter 3 : News Spreads Faster Than a Snitch

 They all shared one common viewpoint about boys.
 Tiring.
 Rona had her Quidditch team, Edie had her brother and all of his fifth year friends, and Penny had an entire Weasley clan attached to her boyfriend.
 The only exception was Hannah, who prided herself in being the flirt of the four, but in reality, she just liked to stir up trouble.

 She could turn an innocent study group meeting with a crush into a story about a romp through the library, bodice-ripping included.
 "It's all about how you word it.
 If you can't find gossip, make gossip," she always said.
-But she never kept a bloke for long.

 "So what happened?"
 Hannah said in her nudging tone.